Where the Interns Learn what "Personal Space" Means to a Seagull

 We have been doing a crazy amount of work in the last few weeks!
 Read on for our stories about projects we've been working on with our partners the Town of Durham, Moreno Forestry, Gulls of Appledore Research, and SELT (links jump to our stories, below).

+After our two weeks with NH Fish and Game at the start of our summer, we got right to work with Ellen Snyder, an independent consultant and owner of Ibis Wildlife Consulting.
 Ellen is working for the Town of Durham currently as the Land Stewardship Coordinator, focusing on the big conservation areas like Doe Farm, Oyster River Forest, and the newest one, Thompson Forest.
 As such, her job is to make sure conservation easements are monitored annually, write management plans for the conservation areas, and implement these plans.
 Our work with Ellen was helping her reach some of these goals for the properties.

 We got to work with a variety of tools and learned so much about the type of management needed for conservation areas.
 One of the main problems that Ellen deals with is, not surprisingly, invasive species.
 We spent plenty of time pulling out the pesky buckthorn.